stoneyrh/gSOAP/gsoap/samples/databinding/README.md

 bound of `86399999999`.
 A microsecond resolution means that a 1 second increment requires an increment of 1000000 in the integer value.
 The serializer adds a UTC time zone.

+After running wsdl2h and soapcpp2, compile `custom/long_time.c` with your
+project.

 @see Section [date and time types](#toxsd7).